Matzefritz/HiWonder_MentorPi/README.md

 A window should open.
 In the top left dropdown menu you can choose `/ascamera/camera_publisher/rgb0/image` as the topic you want to display.
 Now the live video feed from the camera should be displayed.

-### Testing the Camera from a Remote Computer (a bit more advanced)
+### Test the Camera from a Remote Computer (a bit more advanced)
 Viewing the video feed from a remote computer is not as straight forward.
-While all `ROS2` topics published by one machine are visible by all machines running `ROS2` in the same network by default, displaying the raw video stream on a remote machine is not generally possible.
+While all `ROS2` topics published by one machine are visible by all machines running `ROS2` in the same network by default, displaying the raw video stream on a remote machine is not generally possible (bandwith limitation).
 Instead the `/ascamera/camera_publisher/rgb0/image_compressed` topic published by the `camera_node` is utilized.
 By running a decompressing node on the receving machine, we can decompress the compressed image on the receving machine and then display this decompressed image.

 **Requirements** for streaming the video feed to a different computer in the same network:
 - The receiving computer needs to run `ROS2` (preferably `ROS2 Jazzy`)
-- A basic 'ROS2' workspace needs to be setup on the receiving computer with the `image_decompressor` package installed (The package can be downloaded from this repository)
+- A basic `ROS2` workspace needs to be setup on the receiving computer with the `image_decompressor` package installed (The package can be downloaded from this repository)
-- Both, the Raspberry Pi 5 and the reciving computer need to be conected to the same network (Eduroam does not work) **Setting up the Conection**
+- Both, the Raspberry Pi 5 and the reciving computer need to be conected to the same network (Eduroam does not work)
+**Setting up the Conection**
 1. Launch the `camera` node on the Raspberry Pi 5:
 ```bash
 ros2 launch peripherals usb_cam.launch.py
 ```
-2. Run the `decompress_image_node` from the `image_decompressor` packge on the receving computer:
+2. Run the `decompress_image_node` from the `image_decompressor` package on the receving computer:
 ```bash
 ros2 run image_decompressor decompress_image_node
 ```